L & G

 More details will follow with the formal invitation

-Plan to arrive on Friday 11 December for the welcome dinner, and to depart on Sunday 13 December after brunch — or extend your stay.
+Plan to arrive by Friday, 11 December for the welcome dinner.
+If you'd prefer not to feel rushed, Thursday, 10 December is also a good option.
+Most guests plan to depart on Sunday 13 December — or extend your stay if you can.
 December is the start of high season on St Barths, so flights and accommodations book up early.

-Yes — St Barths is a French overseas collectivity, so a valid passport is required for all travelers.
-US, UK, Canadian, and EU citizens do not need a visa for short stays.
-Make sure your passport is valid for at least six months past your return date.
+Most likely no. St Barths is a French overseas collectivity — US, UK, Canadian, and EU citizens do not need a visa for short stays.
+You will, however, need a valid passport.
+Make sure yours is valid for at least six months past your return date.
+If you're traveling on a different passport, please check the requirements for your country.